samjhooker/typie/README.md

 | self-hosted whisper.cpp server | same latency problem, now i'm ops |
 | on-device via FluidAudio | no network after model download, no per-use cost, latency = inference time |

-the ~500 mb model downloads once on first install. after that the app has no reason to ever see the internet again.
+the ~500 mb model -[ Nvidia Parakeet](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v3) - downloads once on first install. after that the app has no reason to ever see the internet again.

 **CGEvent synthetic keystrokes for output.** transcription becomes real keyboard events into whatever app has focus. mail, slack, notes, electron abominations - if it accepts typing, typie works there. no clipboard pollution, no per-app integrations to maintain.